Friday 20th - Sunday 22nd October 2017

 With its spectacular moorland, rich oak woodland, clear streams and dramatic coastline, Exmoor has a great variety of habitats - home to a vast array of species, including red deer, otters and some of the UK’s rarest butterflies and bats.
 Exmoor is so important for wildlife that almost a third is protected under UK and European law.

-At dusk we’ll visit an established badger set, looking out from a comfortable purpose-built hide hidden within a bluebell wood.
+On Saturday morning we'll have a cooked breakfast, and after that set out for some local exploration before meeting the park rangers at 2pm who will take us to the best site to get a glimpse of the red deers rutting - bring your binoculars!
+Later in the day as dusk draws in we’ll visit an established badger set, looking out from a comfortable purpose-built hide hidden within a bluebell wood.
 We should get to watch the badgers forage, eat and play, almost within touching distance.
-As one of the UK’s most elusive mammals, badgers are very hard to see in the wild and this is a great chance to have a glimpse of them going about their business (the badgers’ activity is monitored closely by the wardens - if there is no activity seen in the weeks leading up to the trip we will take you on an alternative nocturnal adventure).
+As one of the UK’s most elusive mammals, badgers are very hard to see in the wild and this is a great chance to watch them going about their business (if there is no badger activity seen in the weeks leading up to the trip we will take you on an alternative nocturnal adventure - most likely bat spotting!).

-The second day we’ll set off for a day hike across a different part of Exmoor’s wild plains, taking in spectacular panoramic views and seeking out the native wildlife, such as the unique semi-feral Exmoor ponies.
+On Sunday we’ll set off for a guided day hike across a different part of Exmoor, taking in spectacular panoramic views and seeking out the native wildlife, such as the unique semi-feral Exmoor ponies.
 The ponies are native to the British Isles, and in their free-roaming state, the breed's presence on Exmoor contributes to the conservation and management of several natural pasture habitats.
-As we walk through the heathland we’ll also hopefully get a glimpse of some butterfly species such as the Comma, Red Admiral and Painted Lady with their striking coloured markings and wing shapes.
+As we walk through the heathland we’ll also hopefully get a glimpse of some butterfly species such as the Comma, Red Admiral and Painted Lady with their striking coloured markings.
+We'll finish the walk in the early afternoon and then you'll be free to explore more of Exmoor before heading home...

 - 2 nights accommodation in a beautiful farm barn converted from an old watermill